• Skip to primary navigation

 College can help you find your passions, create a clear route for your career, and develop your leadership skills.

-Related: 21 Easiest Law Schools to Get Into in the U.S | 2022 Easy Law Schools
+Related: 21 Easiest Law Schools to Get Into in the U.S | 2023 Easy Law Schools

 How Much Does Law School Cost In Montana

-A student’s Cost Of Attendance is determined by their enrollment status each semester.
+Students’ Cost Of Attendance is determined by their enrollment status each semester.
 The four possible enrollment statuses are 12 or more credits, 9 to 11 credits, 6 to 8 credits, and 1 to 5 credits.

 During the final review process, the cost of attending is adjusted to reflect the status a student reports in answering the financial aid questions in CyberBear.

-Also Read: 10 Best Tools for Email Marketing in 2022 | Best Tools
+Also Read: 10 Best Tools for Email Marketing in 2023 | Best Tools

 Indirect costs will not appear on the bill but are estimated costs associated with going to college and should be included in the budget.
 These include items like transportation and personal expenses.

-In general, the average cost of attending law school in Montana for in-state students is $9,117 while out-of-state students pay $33,127.
+Generally, in-state students’ average cost of attending law school in Montana is $9,117, while out-of-state students pay $33,127.

 What Are The Requirements for Getting Into a Law School In Montana

-Read: 15 Best Trade Schools in San Antonio in 2022
+Read: 15 Best Trade Schools in San Antonio in 2023

 The following are the basic requirements to get into any law school.
-These requirements also apply to the law schools in Montana.
+These requirements also apply to law schools in Montana.

-Related: 21 Best Law Schools with Scholarships in the World in 2022
+Related: 21 Best Law Schools with Scholarships in the World in 2023

 Although there isn’t a de facto minimum undergraduate GPA requirement for law schools in New Hampshire, you can determine if your GPA is reasonable by checking the median incoming class GPA at the law schools you’re considering.